Add Flutter Sleeves for a Refreshing New LookFlutter sleeves are flattering for a number of body types.

 1. Prepare the fabric.
 Cut the newly adjusted sleeve piece from fabric.
 Make any necessary markings, ease-stitch along the top edge between the notches, and sew the underarm seams.
 (For clarity in the photos, we didn’t sew the underarm seams in these samples.)

-Cut the sleeve pattern.
+Cut the flutter sleeve pattern.
 Be sure to cut the notches and transfer any markings.

 2. Stitch along the edge.
 Sew a basting stitch 1/4 inch from the lower edge.
 This makes it easier to turn the fabric under in step 3.